TheDMSGroup/mautic-eb/README.md

 #### Optional:

+    REDIS_PATH               - Set to the path of your Redis server/cluster to use Redis for session storage.
+Helps avoid CSRF errors when scaling.
+See https://github.com/phpredis/phpredis
     MAUTIC_INSTALL           - Set to "1" to initialize mautic for the first/cold deployment only!
     MAUTIC_WORKERS           - Number of concurrent campaign trigger workers to run on the leading instance.
                              - Instead of MAUTIC_WORKERS, we reccomend using the following 3 variables now to better control your timing.